latest nhpb_banner 1__compressed

 Search the Website

-Legal advice for free from lawyers for low-income families.
+Free lawyers for low-income families.

 How to get free lawyer consultations for low-income families

-There are non-profit or pro-bono firms, or government offices, in all states, as listed below.
-LSC awards grants to local attorneys, lawyers and volunteer firms across the nation.
+There are non-profit or pro-bono firms, free volunteer attorneys or lawyers or government offices, in all states, as listed below.
 Any pro-bono or government supported firms that is helping the less fortunate needs to comply with all federal government regulatory and statutory requirements.
-Lawyers need to give free legal advice over the phone, online, or in person to low-income clients, the elderly, disabled and veterans among others.
+Find a free attorney for advice, either locally in person or for a phone consult, near you below.

-In total, Legal Services Corporation partners hundreds of independent, non-profit law firms at the state, city and county level, including some that will be near you Together these various firms operate thousands offices across the nation.
+In total, Legal Services Corporation partners hundreds of independent, non-profit law firms at the state, city and county level, including some that will be near you and local.
+Or a phone call can be arranged with a free lawyer for a consultation.
+Together these various firms operate thousands offices across the nation.
 Almost all cities and counties are covered.
-Find a free attorney for advice, either in person or remotely, near you below.

 The lawyers will provide free legal consultations to low or moderate income families, clients with no money or unemployed people in all 50 states.
 In fact, almost five million low-income people receive consultations or some form of free legal aid (or representation) every year.
 They offer services at no charge to those who qualify.
 Pro bono lawyers will also help, with either affordable rates or free services.
 Find a pro bono lawyer near you.

 A wide variety of low-income people can receive free legal representation or consultations from these services.
 They include low and moderate income people or those facing poverty.
 Typical clients are the working poor, renters who are facing an eviction, veterans, single moms, or families with children.
 The disabled can also get legal consultations for free over the phone.
 Senior citizens can also get support no matter their income.
-Assistance is also for other families as well.

 There may be free legal aid from volunteers or pro-bono firms for farmers, low income people with disabilities, homeowners who have received a foreclosure notice, victims of domestic violence or natural disasters, and the elderly.
 Housing, including illegal evictions or housing discrimination, are also a priority for many of the free law firms.

 Most people who ask for help from an attorney are women or even single mothers.
 In fact, three out of four clients of the program are low-income females, many of whom are struggling to keep their families safe as well as their children together.
-A large number of single moms also request help from a pro-bono law firm.
+A large number of single moms also request immediate help from a pro-bono law firm.
 However there are no gender or race requirements.

 Types of legal advice free or consultations available from lawyers